xyroton/xyroton.github.io/src/blog/note_setup.md

 # systemd Automation

-We’ll create a `systemd` timer that runs your script every couple of hours.
+We’ll create a `systemd` timer that runs the script every 2 hours.

 ## Create the Service